FIWARE/tutorials.Extended-Properties/README.md

 }
 ```

-On the other side, if we decided to specify that we wanted to receive the value (or values) but only in *Italian*
+On the other hand, if we decided to specify that we wanted to receive the value (or values) but only in *Italian*
 language, we should specify the corresponding query parameter `lang` equal to `it`.

 #### :four: Request: